franz-deleon/ConstructInvoker/README.md

             echo $brick->getBrick() // returns "Marbles"
         }

-You can also use it for regular invokable classes that are not using constructors
+It will also work for regular invokable classes that are not using constructors:

         // pretend SomeClass is registered using getConstructInvokerConfig() echo $this->getServiceConfig->get('SomeClass')->someMethod(); // whatever somemethod does...